Canonical Supermartingale Couplings: Shadow Construction

-Since we will apply the shadow in an iterative fashion, the following additivity result is vital.
+The following result is important to apply the shadow in an iterative fashion.
 The first assertion intuitively follows from the minimality of the shadow: if we transport part of a measure $\mu\leq_{pcd}\nu$ to its shadow in $\nu$, the remaining part $\mu_{2}$ of $\mu$ is still dominated by the remaining part of $\nu$.
 Moreover, if we then transport $\mu_{2}$ to its shadow in the remainder, the cumulative result is the same as the shadow of $\mu$ in $\nu$.